MontagueM/carve/README.md

 ```

-to deploy the chain to somnia testnet:
+to deploy the chain to somnia devnet:
 ```
 npm run bc:deploy:chain:somnia
 ```